kannavdhawan/kannavdhawan/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently Machine learning..
+- 🔭 I’m currently working on Machine learning..
 - 🌱 I’m currently learning React..

 <!--